mbsimonovic/terraform-aws-service-catalog/examples/for-production/infrastructure-live/README.md

 * [Overview](_docs/01-overview.md): Learn about the Reference Architecture, managing infrastructure as code (IaC), and how the code in this repo is organized.

-* [Authenticate](_docs/02-authenticate.md): Authenticate to AWS via the web, CLI, VPN, and SSH so you can make changes to the infrastructure.
+* [Authenticate](_docs/02-authenticate.md): Authenticate to your resources in AWS—via the web console, CLI, VPN, SSH, Kubernetes, and Helm—so you can make changes to the infrastructure.

 * [Make changes to the infrastructure](https://github.com/gruntwork-io/aws-service-catalog/blob/master/core-concepts.md#make-changes-to-your-infrastructure):
   Update the code and roll out changes to the infrastructure that's already deployed.